lutraconsulting/qgis-quick-demo-app/README.md

 ## Build qgis_quickapp

 To build the application:

-- cd QGIS/tests/src/quickgui/app/
+1. check out this repository
-- cp config.pri.default config.pri
+2. copy `config.pri.default` to `config.pri` in root folder
-- modify config.pri (add path to your OSGeo4A repository)
+3. adjust paths in `config.pri` (add path to your OSGeo4A repository)
-- open QGIS/tests/src/quickgui/app/qgis_quickapp.pro in QtCreator and configure the project with your armeabi-v7a kit
+4. open `qgis-quick-demo-app.pro` in Qt Creator and configure the project with your armeabi-v7a kit
-- compile the application
+5. build and run the application in Qt Creator

 Note that if the application is build outside the main QGIS application for desktops, a build variable QML2_IMPORT_PATH has to be defined and target to the /qml subfolder of instalation folder (e.g. {QGIS_INSTALL_PATH}/qml).